 Like performance bonuses.

-The payouts didn’t just go Elias.
+The payouts didn’t just go to Elias.
 It was going to Lila too.
 They showed no signs of stopping.
 It was motive, even if it wasn’t much.

 Marcus was shady, but I couldn’t picture him recreating the work of Ted Bundy, Jeffrey Dahmer, BTK, or any of the other monsters.
 Elias, though?
 Elias could be bought.